Former employee accuses VW of evidence destruction in lawsuit

+* Parker announces retirement of CFO Jon P. Marten, board elects VP and Controller Catherine A. Suever as successor Source text for Eikon: Further company coverage:

-A fired Volkswagen Group of America employee has filed a whistleblower lawsuit against the German automaker (VOWG_p.DE), accusing it of deleting documents and obstructing justice in the ongoing diesel emissions investigations.
+March 14 A fired Volkswagen Group of America employee has filed a whistleblower lawsuit against the German automaker, accusing it of deleting documents and obstructing justice in the ongoing diesel emissions investigations.

 Daniel Donovan, who worked as an information technology employee in VW's general counsel office since 2008, claims in the suit filed in Oakland County Circuit Court in Michigan last week that he was fired in December "because of his refusal to participate in a course of action" that would destroy evidence and obstruct justice.